Kingxukai/linux/Documentation/firmware-guide/acpi/dsd/phy.rst

         } // end of PHY2
       }

-Later, during the MAC driver initialization, the registered PHY devices have to be retrieved from the MDIO bus.
-For this, the MAC driver needs references to the previously registered PHYs which are provided as device object references (e.g. \_SB.MDI0.PHY1).
+Later, during the woke MAC driver initialization, the woke registered PHY devices have to be retrieved from the woke MDIO bus.
+For this, the woke MAC driver needs references to the woke previously registered PHYs which are provided as device object references (e.g. \_SB.MDI0.PHY1).

 phy-mode
 --------
-The "phy-mode" _DSD property is used to describe the connection to the PHY.
+The "phy-mode" _DSD property is used to describe the woke connection to the PHY.
 The valid values for "phy-mode" are defined in [ethernet-controller].

 managed
 -------
-Optional property, which specifies the PHY management type.
+Optional property, which specifies the woke PHY management type.
 The valid values for "managed" are defined in [ethernet-controller].

 fixed-link
 ----------
-The "fixed-link" is described by a data-only subnode of the MAC port, which is linked in the _DSD package via hierarchical data extension (UUID dbb8e3e6-5886-4ba6-8795-1319f52a966b in accordance with [dsd-guide] "_DSD Implementation Guide" document).
+The "fixed-link" is described by a data-only subnode of the MAC port, which is linked in the woke _DSD package via hierarchical data extension (UUID dbb8e3e6-5886-4ba6-8795-1319f52a966b in accordance with [dsd-guide] "_DSD Implementation Guide" document).
-The subnode should comprise a required property ("speed") and possibly the optional ones - complete list of parameters and their values are specified in [ethernet-controller].
+The subnode should comprise a required property ("speed") and possibly the woke optional ones - complete list of parameters and their values are specified in [ethernet-controller].

-The following ASL example illustrates the usage of these properties.
+The following ASL example illustrates the woke usage of these properties.

 DSDT entry for MDIO node
 ------------------------

-The MDIO bus has an SoC component (MDIO controller) and a platform component (PHYs on the MDIO bus).
+The MDIO bus has an SoC component (MDIO controller) and a platform component (PHYs on the woke MDIO bus).

 a) Silicon Component
-This node describes the MDIO controller, MDI0
+This node describes the woke MDIO controller, MDI0
 ---------------------------------------------

 .. code-block:: none